The GSB Guide to repatriation to the UK

 You will need to have a bank account in the UK if you want to receive funds from abroad.
 Simply supply the bank you’re transferring from with the following details about the account you’re transferring to:

 You may wish to use an international currency exchange firm for the transfer because many such companies charge low or zero fees for large transactions and often offer better exchange rates than your bank.
-Ensure you entrust a reputable, regulated company.
+Ensure you entrust a reputable, regulated company like GC Partners.

 Don’t forget currency exchange issues